The Best S&P 500 Index Funds

 How to Choose the Best S&P 500 Index Funds for Your Portfolio

 The best S&P 500 Index funds are generally those that have the lowest expense ratios.
 However, in addition to low costs, there is a delicate balance of science and art to indexing that makes only a few mutual funds and ETFs qualify to make our list of the best index funds.
-Also learn about indexing how to choose the best index funds for your portfolio.
+Also learn how index funds work and how to choose the best index funds for your portfolio.

 Look for Low Index Tracking Error

-However, the objective of an S&P 500 Index fund is not to "beat the index" but to match it, which means the fund will attempt to replicate the performance of the index.
+The objective of an S&P 500 Index fund is not to "beat the index" but to match it, which means the fund will attempt to replicate the performance of the index.
 To do this, put simply, the fund will hold the same stocks found within the S&P 500.
 Therefore, the best stock index funds will do a good job of matching the list of stocks (holdings) represented in the benchmark index.
-Stock analysts may call this "low tracking error."
+Stock analysts may call this low tracking error.

 Now that you know what it takes to make the best index funds, you can select the best S&P 500 Index Funds for your portfolio:

 The best S&P 500 index funds are generally those with the lowest expense ratios.
-However, investors are wise to watch for other qualities, such as assets under management, weighting methods, and tracking error.
+However, investors are wise to watch for other qualities, such as assets under management, past performance, and tracking error.
 S&P 500 index funds can make good core holdings in a portfolio but they may not be right for all investors.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.

 Standard & Poors.
 "S&P 500."
 Accessed April 10, 2020.

 Vanguard.
 "Index funds: See why Vanguard is still the indexing leader."
 Accessed April 10, 2020.